communitiesuk/epb-register-api/README.md

 You will need to have a user with the role name postgres, which has the `Create DB` and `Superuser` permissions to create databases and install the `fuzzystrmatch` extension.

-Once you have set this up, run the command
+Once you have set this up, run the command to set up and seed your local database

-`make setup-db`
+`make seed-local-db`

 ### You will need to set the following environment variables